vmbrasseur/10stepprogram/articles/os.com-attendees.md

     Also, if your event is held in a hotel, please be sure to contract elsewhere to provide your own wifi.
 Hotel wifi is rarely adequate to meet the needs of even a non-technical audience.
 For a room full of online-natives?
 That hotel wifi will wedge and crash and your attendees will be very disappointed and frustrated.

     One thing you may wish to do is to appoint a wifi coordinator for the event.
 This is someone knowledgeable not only about the particulars of the event’s wifi setup, but also about networking in general.
 Most importantly, as this person will be the primary contact point should there be problems, they should be prepared for and capable of communicating both with groups and with disgruntled individuals.
 It’s a thankless job, but providing a contact for attendees to report networking problems can help to win back a lot of goodwill otherwise lost when the network goes down.

-1. **Have a code of conduct (and train staff on what that means)**

-    “Our conference has never had any reported problems.
-Our attendees are respectful adults.
-A code of conduct wouldn’t do anything.”
-All of these things may be true, and if so we hope that they remain so in the future, but the fact of the matter is that just about every woman and minority at your event will have a story about discrimination and uncomfortable experiences at conferences.
-Because it hasn’t been reported to you in the past is no excuse not to protect against it in the future and to ensure the continued positive experiences of ALL of your attendees.
-This is an insurance policy, a very public statement that the organizers value the entire community and will protect their rights to attend and learn without harassment.

-    Having a code of conduct is an important part of providing a welcoming environment for all attendees, but without training the staff how to handle reports of violations the code is a lot of empty words.
-It’s one thing to provide the appearance of fire safety by having smoke detectors and fire extinguishers.
-It’s an entirely different matter to provide actual security by having those tools charged and ready to go, and staff who know how to use them.
-Not only does training your staff help ensure smooth and respectful enforcement of the code of conduct, it also ensures that the staff themselves are prepared to deal with potentially awkward and difficult situations.

-There are resources on the internet about how to write a code of conduct, how to train your staff to uphold it, and how to communicate these things to your event attendees.
-There are even specialists who stand ready to help with the training.
-Avail yourself of these resources and you’ll soon have an event where everyone feels comfortable participating.
-[0]

-1. **Provide a more accessible environment**

-    Accessibility is the secret sauce which makes your event more approachable to and usable by all of your attendees.
-When most people hear the word “accessible” they may think of having ramps, elevators, and reserved seating for people with non-standard mobility, but this is only the start of the things you can do to make your event more accessible for all attendees.
-In addition to ramps and elevators, consider marking walk/roll lanes on the floor, delineating traffic flow from hallway track and enabling improved travel between sessions, the expo hall, or other attractions and avoiding the crowd-weaving which is so common when getting from A to B. Training staff of the building layout can also help solve mobility problems quickly and efficiently by enabling them to find alternate routes for attendees.

-    Accessibility extends to many factors beyond just mobility.
-For instance, if your event includes food, be sure to provide vegan options on par with omnivore offerings.
-If alcohol is provided, don’t forget to have non-alcoholic alternatives.
-In fact, consider planning some social events which either don’t require or revolve around drinking.
-This is particularly important if your event welcomes or encourages attendance by those younger than the legal drinking age.
-Holding your social or networking events in venues which are over-18 or over-21 excludes these attendees whom you’ve worked to make welcome elsewhere at your event.
-As well, try to plan out your social and networking events so they provide the space and ability for people to network and have conversations without the need to shout over a DJ.

-    These are just a few of the many ways you can make your event more accessible to more people.
-Additional ideas such as onsite child care, nursing rooms, or subsidized transit or parking passes can also be very helpful.
-Consider all of your attendees and what would be required to make them feel more welcome and comfortable in the event environment.

 -----